22 N Broad Street

 Unknown

-Built in 1915, this is a two-story commercial building with brick facing on the first floor and an original stucco exterior on the second floor.
+Built in 1915, this is a two story commercial building with brick facing on the first floor and original stucco exterior on the second floor.
 The small pent roof on the top of the second floor originally had clay tiles.
 The metal roof over the first floor was most likely added in the 1970s or 1980s.

 On December 2, 1930, the building was the site of a shooting.